Scarlat Turnavitu: Revolutionary rise

 Before July 12, the revolutionary government sent Scarlat Turnavitu to the east of Buzău, as its commissioner (or Prefect) for Râmnicu Sărat County.
 The post had been deserted by Scarlat Filipescu, replaced by Brătianu, in name only, from June 28.
 The revolutionary Minister of Justice, Ștefan Golescu, wrote at the time that "we are very happy with [Turnavitu]."
 Historians see him as "intransigent in his dealings with the reactionaries, and a good administrator", rating him as a defender of revolutionary ideals.
 Upon traveling to his posting, he reported being greeted in all villages and towns by groups of people who wanted to know if the revolutionary order had been restored, and who were happy to hear that it was.
 Rosetti later recalled seeing Turnavitu himself struggling with guilt at having deserted his teaching position and his students.

 Upon reaching his post in Focșanii Munteniei, Turnavitu relied on Moldavian informers to monitor Russian movements, while also sending in reports of the Ottoman Army's maneuvers around Brăila.
 In his official correspondence, he expressed his indignation that the Moldavian authorities in Putna County had banned the Romanian tricolor, and argued that the consequent freezing of cross-border relations was indicative that Moldavian reactionaries feared their own people.
-On July 28, Demostene volunteered for Gheorghe Magheru's new revolutionary army, which was preparing to resist a foreign invasion from its base in Râmnicu Vâlcea.
+On July 18, he saluted the creation of Gheorghe Magheru's new revolutionary army, which was preparing to resist a foreign invasion from its base in Râmnicu Vâlcea; in his letter to Magheru, he stated his belief that a gathering of the "true patriots" could only lead to victory.
+He also informed the general that reactionaries and Russophiles were undermining the cause from within, claiming that he had dealt with them in his county.
+On July 28, Demostene volunteered for Magheru's army.
 He acted as a recruiter in Oltenia, and obtained the rank of Captain; Scarlat assisted him in the effort, sending in recruits from Buzău—including Captain Gheorghiță Nicolae; he ordered recruiters to walk around the villages in search of other would-be soldiers.
 In tandem, he began arresting men who instigated insubordination against the revolutionary government.
 On July 7, he and his right-hand man, Nicu Șonțu, captured Zamfirache Sihleanu and Tudor Popescu, accused of wanting to topple the commissioner.
 Other round-ups targeted Oprișan Iorgulescu of Râmnicu Sărat and Iordache Râmniceanu of Chiojdeni.